lm314/impact_input/README.md

 ## Examples

-Examples python scripts that use the IMPACT_IN class to run a phase scan and find the phase with the maximum energy gain for a RF gun can be found [here](Examples/).
+Examples python scripts that use the ImpactIn class to run a phase scan and find the phase with the maximum energy gain for a RF gun can be found [here](Examples/).